aindj/k-SLAM/README.md

 k-SLAM is designed to be run on a parallel platform, ideally with 8 or more cores.
 It will however run (albeit slower) on a system with fewer cores.
 Memory
 -------------------
-k-SLAM's \km list sort algorithm is fast but very memory intensive.
+k-SLAM's k-mer list sort algorithm is fast but very memory intensive.
 For a dataset of 10 million paired reads aligning against the NCBI bacterial genomes, k-SLAM requires around 50GB RAM.
 For much larger datasets, k-SLAM can split them into smaller subsets (using option --num-reads-at-once see table above) which are analysed sequentially (still producing only one set of output files).

 Output
 ====================